Southern Utah Fall Colors

 - Mid-range zoom lens in the range of 24-100mm.

-- Long telephoto lenses will come in handy for creating abstract images.
-We really like our Sigma/Tamron 150-600mm lenses.
+- Telephoto lenses will come in handy for creating abstract images and isolating the fall colors.

 - Circular polarizer filters are useful.
 Bring any ND filters if you have them.